koenrane/KR-new-site/content/design.md

 ### CSS purging

-I use [`PurgeCSS`](https://purgecss.com/) to remove unused styles, reducing the CSS footprint from 84KB to 73KB.
-Since I couldn't safely purge selectors from my main stylesheet (there were too many false positives), so the benefit is quite marginal.
-If it causes trouble in the future, I will remove this step.
+I tried using [`PurgeCSS`](https://purgecss.com/) to remove unused styles, reducing the CSS footprint from 84KB to 73KB.
+Since I couldn't safely purge selectors from my main stylesheet (there were too many false positives), so the benefit was quite marginal.
+The purging caused trouble in my build process and had little benefit, so I removed it.

 ## Inlining critical CSS